kara-krzystan/budget-tracker/README.md

 THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

 ### Website Link
-Check out the deployed app here: [Budget Tracker](https://salty-wildwood-14961.herokuapp.com)
+Check out the deployed app: [Budget Tracker](https://salty-wildwood-14961.herokuapp.com)

 ### Screenshots